 Why customer success engineers are necessary for the business

 The roles are vitally necessary for the business to operate well in today’s competitive marketplace because of many reasons.
 The main reason is the company always needs to hire an employee that is able to assist the customers in resolving their problems every time they need.
 And with the boom of technology in the modern time, these issues are becoming way more technical-involving.
 Having someone that is able to deeply understand the customers’ needs, get how other teams in the company work and can tie those parts together would make the overall customer experience surge.

 The customer success engineer could become the person working with customers most regularly in the company in a really short time.
 So that they could get the first view on all the issues and needs and know exactly how to address them.
-To tie it all together, the main responsibility of this role is to connect all the distant teams and departments within the company so that every employee knows how things are going, has all the data they need, and quickly adapts and responds to any situations.
+To tie it all together, the main responsibility of this role is to connect all the distant teams and departments within the company so that every employee knows how things are going, has all the data they need, and quickly adapts and responds to any situation.

 A customer success manager or customer success specialist can be expertise in communicating and understanding the wants and needs of the customers, but they often don’t possess the ability to convey those needs to the engineering or product development team.
 Often, these misconceptions could result in extremely serious subsequent damage to the business.
-As a customer success engineer, one can communicate all the customer’s issues to the engineering team in a language that ensures them to be able to interpret and transform it into visible developments in the products or services.
-Having a representative of customers in the engineering team, who can at the same time have similar skills as engineers and know how to interact with customers and understand how they are motivated could really help the business to thrive.
+As a customer success engineer, one can communicate all the customer’s issues to the engineering team in a language that ensures them be able to interpret and transform them into visible developments in the products or services.
+Having a representative of customers in the engineering team, who can at the same time have similar skills as engineers and know-how to interact with customers and understand how they are motivated could really help the business to thrive.

 Why customer success engineer career worth pursuing?